Android-PowerUser/Test/README.md

 Unfortunately, everyone needs 12 testers for 14 days (Google Conditions) to publish an app on the Play Store.

-For the Play Store link to work you must first join the [Google Group](https://groups.google.com/g/Screen_Operator) (I didn't make that rule).
+For the Play Store link to work you must first join the [Google Group](https://groups.google.com/g/Screen_Operator).
 You can then download it regularly from the [Play Store](https://play.google.com/store/apps/details?id=io.github.android_poweruser).

 ### Video
 [First attempt ever is recorded](https://m.youtube.com/watch?v=o095RSFXJuc)